Discovering Predictable Latent Factors for Time Series Forecasting: Abstract

 \section{Abstract}

-Modern time series forecasting methods, such as Transformer and its variants, have shown strong ability in sequential data modeling.
-To achieve high performance, they usually rely on redundant or unexplainable structures to model complex relations between variables and tune the parameters with large-scale data.
-Many real-world data mining tasks, however, lack sufficient variables for relation reasoning, and therefore these methods may not properly handle such forecasting problems.
-With insufficient data, time series appear to be affected by many exogenous variables, and thus, the modeling becomes unstable and unpredictable.
-To tackle this critical issue, in this paper, we develop a novel algorithmic framework for inferring the intrinsic latent factors implied by the observable time series.
-The inferred factors are used to form multiple independent and predictable signal components that enable not only sparse relation reasoning for long-term efficiency but also reconstructing the future temporal data for accurate prediction.
-To achieve this, we introduce three characteristics, i.e., predictability, sufficiency, and identifiability, and model these characteristics via the powerful deep latent dynamics models to infer the predictable signal components.
-Empirical results on multiple real datasets show the efficiency of our method for different kinds of time series forecasting.
-The statistical analysis validates the predictability of the learned latent factors.
+Modern temporal modeling methods, such as Transformer and its variants, have demonstrated remarkable capabilities in handling sequential data from specific domains like language and vision.
+Though achieving high performance with large-scale data, they often have redundant or unexplainable structures.
+When encountering some real-world datasets with limited observable variables that can be affected by many unknown factors, these methods may struggle to identify meaningful patterns and dependencies inherent in data, and thus, the modeling becomes unstable and unpredictable.
+To tackle this critical issue, in this paper, we develop a novel algorithmic framework for inferring latent factors implied by the observed temporal data.
+The inferred factors are used to form multiple predictable and independent signal components that enable not only the reconstruction of future time series for accurate prediction but also sparse relation reasoning for long-term efficiency.
+To achieve this, we introduce three characteristics, i.e., predictability, sufficiency, and identifiability, and model these characteristics of latent factors via powerful deep latent dynamics models to infer the predictable signal components.
+Empirical results on multiple real datasets show the efficiency of our method for different kinds of time series forecasting tasks.
+Statistical analyses validate the predictability and interpretability of the learned latent factors.

 }

 \IEEEdisplaynontitleabstractindextext

 \IEEEraisesectionheading{